Crown Prosecution Service: History

-In 1962 a royal commission recommended that police forces set up independent prosecution teams so as to avoid having the same officers investigate and prosecute a case.
+In 1962, a royal commission recommended that police forces set up independent prosecution teams so as to avoid having the same officers investigate and prosecute a case.
 Technical barriers were already in place so that those prosecuting did so as private citizens, rendering them open to the range of evidential offences imposable by the court.
 This royal commission's recommendation was not implemented by all police forces, however, and so in 1977, another was set up, this time headed by Sir Cyril Philips.
-It reported in 1981, recommending that a single unified team, the Crown Prosecution Service (CPS), be made responsible for all public prosecutions in England and Wales.
+It was reported in 1981, recommending that a single unified team, the Crown Prosecution Service (CPS), be made responsible for all public prosecutions in England and Wales.
 The example of the procurator fiscal system in Scotland was influential in encouraging this recommendation.
 A white paper was released in 1983, becoming the Prosecution of Offences Act 1985, which established the CPS under the direction of the Director of Public Prosecutions, consisting of a merger of his old department with the police prosecution departments.
 It became operational on 1 October 1986.

-In 1997, the Home Office tasked Sir Iain Glidewell to inquire into performance of and make recommendations for the CPS.
+In 1997, the Home Office tasked Sir Iain Glidewell to inquire into the performance of and make recommendations for the CPS.
 The Glidewell Report of June 1998 found that 12% of charges by police were discontinued by the CPS and that there were failures to communicate between the two.
 It recommended the CPS: